Do engineers play video games? You bet! Engineers of all types play, especially the younger generation who grew up with a controller in hand.

-- Challenging problem-solving opportunities.
+- Brain-teasing problem-solving challenges

-I’m a gamer for life
+I’m a die-hard gamer for life

 |Video Game Console Name||Console Release Date|